slt-programmers/MacrologAndroid/README.md

 - Test on an emulator with the highest supported version.
 - Test on an emulator with the lowest supported version.

+Make sure to set the build variant to "release" to target the right backend with the right settings.

 You can manually release a new version by using the Gradle 'publishBundle' task.
 This task is part of the Gradle Play Publisher plugin (https://github.com/Triple-T/gradle-play-publisher).